 If you’re prepared to take a risk when it comes to running a campaign, you have to ensure you have strategies in place for those moments immediately after you go live.
-This includes making sure your team is supported and ready to handle any fallout from the launch and be a strong ambassador for your brand in such a crucial moment.
+This includes making sure your team is supported and ready to handle any fallout from the launch.
+Give them the tools to ne a strong ambassador for your brand in such a crucial moment.

-This is something that Nike could have improved.
-One of its employees gave an interview to Rolling Stone magazine describing the initial aftermath of the Kaepernick campaign and the near-chaos that ensued.
+This is something that could have handled better following the launch of the Nike Kaepernick ad.
+One of its employees gave an interview to Rolling Stone magazine describing the initial aftermath of the Kaepernick campaign.
+They spoke of the near-chaos that ensued following the ad’s launch.
 The employee explained that while Nike has set lines in place to handle complaints for its other, older controversial campaigns, it didn’t have one set for the Kaepernick campaign.
-In this, Nike should have been more prepared, providing stronger support to its team members who were on the front line of justifying the brand’s campaign decisions.
+In this, Nike should have been more prepared.
+They should have providing stronger support employees who were on the front line of justifying the brand’s campaign decisions.

 Tread a careful line between activism and bandwagon-ing

-One risk with becoming embroiled in political topics, aside from the possibility of offending some sections of your customers, is whether your brand will be seen as genuinely engaged with its cause or simply hijacking a movement to sell more products.
+There’s more than risking offending some sections of your customers with your marketing activism.
+Will your brand be seen as genuinely engaged with its cause or simply hijacking a movement to sell more?
 As an article by The Guardian noted, ‘Nike may be amplifying a courageous voice of dissent, but we should also recognise that it’s in its economic interest to do so.’

 On this occasion, Nike seems to have positioned itself on the right side of the line.
-As a brand which is increasingly bought by young people – The Guardian points out that two thirds of Nike customers are younger than 35 – Nike made a decision that, while risky in the short-term, such a campaign could reap the benefits for years to come.
+The Guardian points out that two thirds of Nike customers are younger than 35, so Nike knew they needed to reach a younger market.
+While risky in the short-term, such a campaign could reap the benefits for years to come.

-In addition, as a brand which has previously partnered with other strong, activist sporting figures such as Serena Williams, Nike also carefully avoided appearing to jump on the bandwagon of a cause it had previously not stood by.
-This was precisely the mistake made by Pepsi in its head-shake-inducing attempt to have Kendall Jenner re-enact the Baton Rouge protests to sell its product back in 2017, which left observers sceptical about the brand’s awareness and sincerity.
+In addition, the brand which has previously partnered with other strong, activist sporting figures such as Serena Williams.
+Nike carefully avoided appearing to jump on the bandwagon of a cause it had previously not stood by.
+This was precisely the mistake made by Pepsi in its head-shake-inducing attempt to have Kendall Jenner re-enact the Baton Rouge protests to sell its product back in 2017.
+That ad just left observers sceptical about the brand’s awareness and sincerity.

-Taking risks with your messaging and aligning your brand with a political movement can be a strategic move that, when executed well, can pay off.
-Learning from those brands that have already undertaken such initiatives is a helpful way to gauge how to pull off an eye-catching campaign that gets people talking, all the while ensuring your brand integrity is preserved.
+Taking risks with your messaging and aligning your brand with a political movement can be a strategic move.
+When executed well, this can really pay off.
+Learning from those brands that have already undertaken such initiatives is a helpful way to gauge success.
+Learn from them how to pull off an eye-catching campaign that gets people talking.
+Just make sure your brand integrity is preserved at all times.